jjbowman2/the-q/README.md

 ## Bug Reporting

-If you encounter any bugs or issues while using TheQ, please open an issue on GitHub.
+If you encounter any bugs or issues while using The Q, please open an issue on GitHub.
 When reporting a bug, try to include as much detail as possible, such as the actions you were taking when the bug occurred, any error messages, and the device and browser you were using.

 ## License